endorlabs/gemini-extension/ENDORLABS_CONTEXT.md

 - "Scan my project for security vulnerabilities"
 - "Check dependencies for known CVEs"
-- "Analyze code quality in the src/ directory"
-- "Review license compliance for all dependencies"
 - "Generate a security report for this repository"

 ### Best Practices